Emurgo/yoroi-frontend/docs/specs/code/COIN_PRICE.md

 A price store will be added.
 On creation the store loads the user-selected currency from the profile store and periodically queries the backend for the conversion rate between ADA and this currency.
 The stores exposes two state variables:
 1. A boolean variable indicating whether the current conversion rate is available.
 2. A numeric variable for the conversion rate.

+The store also maintains the public key used to verify price data, which has an intial hard-coded value and can be changed by a special instruction piggybacked on the response data of price query.

 The TransactionsStore will be extended so that when it returns a list of transactions, it will also query the price data at the time points of the transactions, either from the web storage-backed cache, or from the backend.